DHRI-Curriculum/NLTK_DHRI/lessons.md

 > (I : Pronoun), (like : Verb), (the : Determiner), (red : Adjective), (bicycle : Noun)

 NLTK uses the [Penn Tree Bank Tag Set](https://www.ling.upenn.edu/courses/Fall_2003/ling001/penn_treebank_pos.html).
 This is a very detailed tag list that goes far beyond just nouns, verbs, and adjectives, but gives insight into different types of nouns, prepositions, and verbs as well.
 Virtually all POS taggers will create a list of (word, POS) pairs.
 If newspaper articles have a higher ratio of function words (prepositions, auxiliaries, determiners, etc.) to semantic words (nouns, verbs, adjectives), than tweets, then we have one piece of evidence supporting our hypothesis.
 It's important to note here that we must use either ratios or otherwise normalized data (in the sense that raw numbers will not work).
 Because of the way that language works (function words are often repeated, for example), a sample of 100 words will have more unique words than a sample of 1,000.
 Therefore, to compare different data types (articles vs. tweets), this fact should be taken into account.

+## Evaluation

+Check all sentences below that are correct:

+- A text is not data in itself, but can produce data if converted into numbers.
+- Part-of-Speech (POS) tagging can help identifying verbs, adjectives and nouns in a text.
+- A corpus is any collection of texts, independently of being related to each other or not.

 # Cleaning and Normalizing